4/28/2020

 Sherry

 Thank you, Steve.
-Our next question is from Alan Ratner with Zelman and Associates.
+Our next question is from Alan Ratner with Zellman & Associates.
 Please proceed.

 speaker

-Good morning, everybody.
+Hey, good morning, everybody.
 Thanks for all the info.
-Glad to hear everyone's doing okay and congrats on the strong performance so far in this difficult environment.
-My first question, historically, specs have accounted for I think about 70 to 80 percent of your sales and just in terms of that level of homes that started as a spec home.
+Glad to hear everyone's doing okay, and congrats on the strong performance so far in this difficult environment.
+My first question, historically, specs have accounted for, I think, about 70% to 80% of your sales, just in terms of that level of homes that started as a spec home.
 You might have sold it at various points of the construction.
-So I guess I'm a little bit curious how your specs starts have been trending.
-First, I guess, is there any reason to think that that percentage might move lower here just given some change in strategy that you guys might be imparting on?
-But the question is how much are your starts down year over year for April?
-Because that, I guess, in my mind should be a fairly good leading indicator of what future order activity might look like.
+So I guess I'm a little bit curious how your spec starts have been trending.
+First, I guess, is there any reason to think that that percentage might move lower here, just given some change in strategy that you guys might be imparting on?
+But the question is, how much are your starts down year over year for April?
+Because that, I guess in my mind, should be a fairly good leading indicator of what future order activity might look like.

 speaker